Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Over (131.5)

 Houston is 16-16-0 against the spread this season compared to Auburn's 16-14-0 ATS record.
-The Cougars have hit the over in 14 games, while Tigers games have gone over 17 times.
-The two teams average 147.7 points per game, 16.2 more points than this matchup's total.
-Houston has a 2-8 record against the spread while going 9-1 overall in the past 10 games.
-Auburn has gone 5-5 against the spread and 4-6 overall in its last 10 contests.
+The Cougars have a 14-18-0 record going over the point total, while games involving the Tigers have a record of 17-13-0 when it comes to hitting the over.
+The teams score 147.7 points per game, 16.2 more points than this matchup's total.
+Over the past 10 games, Houston is 2-8 against the spread and 9-1 overall while Auburn has gone 5-5 against the spread and 4-6 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.